 Other mandatory fields are the employee's job schedule and the start date (the date the employee begins working this position).

-You can also specify if the employee is a third party contractor, in a managerial position, or on student apprenticeship.
+You can also specify if the employee is a third party contractor (selecting this option will automatically set the employee's payroll frequency to never.
+Check out Other Payroll Information - point 4 - below for more information), in a managerial position, or on student apprenticeship.
 And if the employee should report to a manager/other employee, you can input such employee(s) in the Reports to field.

 Additionally, you may input the probation period and date, as well as any job description.